 A survey to help manage the crises you face now

-To give you a jump on that question, CultureIQ CEO Tony Jaros has unveiled a new Coronavirus Business Resilience Survey (CBRS), created from our Culture Strategists’ pooled expertise and designed to pinpoint feedback on these critical topics:
+In March, CultureIQ CEO Tony Jaros unveiled a new Coronavirus Business Resilience Survey (CBRS), created from our Culture Strategists’ pooled expertise.
+We have since updated the CBRS survey to reflect all work scenarios: remote work, preparing to return to work, back at work and essential workers.
+The survey is designed to pinpoint feedback on these critical topics:

 - Employee Health & Well-Being: Ability to take time off, understanding benefits offered, assessing the value of benefits, feeling valued by the organization

 - Collaboration: Availability of tools to share information, trust in coworkers to be productive and timely, after work hour communication in case of emergency, problem solving behavior

 - Resources & Processes: Agility to cope with new processes, personal alignment to work goals, tools necessary for remote work, support from support functions

 - Flexibility: Contingency plans for staff shortages, flexible working arrangements, work/life balance